 Essentially cut-out animation involves the production of two-dimensional objects, props, and scenes.
 Unlike the frame-by-frame technique, it works on the puppet principle.
 An artist builds the skeletal structure and takes the controllers, which he can pull on, and then the personage becomes alive.
 So, the moving of a character’s body parts is cut-out and moved on.
 Cut-out animation lends itself nicely to rapid movement or even frenzied, continuous action, which disguises some of the limitations of cut-out personage.

 It is one of the oldest types of cartoon tech.
 The history of this technology has roots in film cartoons.
-The point is that a paper-drawn object cuts to pieces and they move away from the frame by frame.
+The point is that a paper-drawn object cuts to pieces, and they move away from the frame by frame.
 The character, cut to pieces, was posed in a certain position, photographed, and then changed the position of the body, again photographed, and so on.

-Among those who employed first this technique was Lotte Reining.
+Among those who first employed this technique was Lotte Reining.
 In 1919 she shot a short film using this method.
 She was the first specialist who worked on the cut-out technique.

-Working in this technique, a motion designer first of all needs to work with the detail of the development of the character.
+Working in this technique, a motion designer, first of all, needs to work with the detail of the development of the character.
 Not just the form of character, namely the facial variants that suggest the story.
-First of all, the artist animator draws a character-list that depends on the story-task.
+First of all, the artist animator draws a character list that depends on the story task.
 Most of the working part takes place in the early stage.
 So, the artist draws a few parts and then swaps one for the other, as a designer, using the tools.

 Cut-out animation is a popular technique because it saves production time and leads to smaller file sizes when compared to full cel animation.

-The Comedy Central animated series, “South Park,” was originally made using physical paper cut-outs, but subsequently by computer animation.
+The Comedy Central animated series “South Park” was originally made using physical paper cut-outs but subsequently by computer animation.
 In fact, the South Park creators use high-end hardware and software to make an animation that looks cheap and amateurish deliberately.